s5xv/union-theme/README.md

 A complete Hyprland desktop environment theme for Arch Linux, designed to look like a classified Soviet scientific workstation from 1978–1988 that survived into the modern era and is now running Arch Linux + Hyprland.

+**This is a fictional organization for aesthetic purposes only.
+No real government agency is represented.**

 ---

 ## CONCEPT